The Purple Painted Lady® is always here to help her customers! (please LIKE my Facebook page by clicking on my business name to the left)

 LACQUER CAN CAUSE PAINT TO DARKEN SLIGHTLY:

-The Lacquer will slightly darken the color beneath it with a matte finish that has a slight sheen to give it strength.
+The Lacquer when applied properly, will slightly darken the color beneath it with a matte finish that has a slight sheen to give it strength.

 CAN THE LACQUER YELLOW?

 It is impossible for any water-based varnish (Annie’s Lacquer is a varnish) to yellow.
 However, Annie Sloan Lacquer is a strong, penetrating varnish and it has been known to pull up underlying tannins from the wood, causing a yellow staining effect over light colors.
 This will only happen over wood cabinets or floors and not on every species of wood (mostly pine, oak, and mahogany).
+This can happen when applied over new unsealed pine/ oak floors or old floors with broken down polyurethane top coat.
 Lacquer shrinks down into the surface as it dries, pulling any tannins and bleeding stains with it.
 Some may shellac the floor prior and seal it to prevent this bleeding, paint with Chalk Paint®, then apply Lacquer.

 LACQUER vs POLYURETHANE?